heyolaniran/web3-resolver/README.md

 # web3-resolver

-Fetch and Visit web3 site directly from your browser
+Fetch your U.D domain and Visit web3 site directly from your browser